-ShareGate Desktop carries your associated permissions during a migration, and will attempt to preserve their integrity from the source to the destination whenever possible.
+ShareGate Desktop carries your associated permissions during migration and will attempt to preserve their integrity from the source to the destination whenever possible.

-This article explains what happens to your permissions when running a Copy Content migration.
+This article explains what happens to your permissions when running a Copy content only migration.

 Your users and groups are automatically mapped at the destination.
 This association is done through the SharePoint people picker to preserve your permissions, and Person or Group metadata values.